Call today for a free quote:

 It is also important to make essential plumbing repairs at the first sign of a problem.
 While many people believe that a dripping tap prevents the water pipes from freezing, research has shown that this is not the case.
 A dripping tap simply wastes water.
 Running toilets and other leaky fixtures should also be repaired.
 The hoses for washing machines should also be checked for signs of wear and tear.

 We hope these pipe lagging tips have helped you.
 Maintaining your pipes and keeping them in good condition is vitally important especially over the winter months.
-So if you’re ever in any doubt or want a professional to come and inspect your property, please don’t hesitate to call as at SCD Plumbing on 07799 71 00 91 or send us an email and we’ll be happy to help.
+So if you’re ever in any doubt or want a professional to come and inspect your property, please don’t hesitate to call SCD Plumbing and we’ll be happy to help.